javascript-tutorial/en.javascript.info/1-js/4-more-syntax/2-destructuring-assignment/article.md

 showMenu();
 ```

-We can fix this by making `{}` a value by default for the whole destructuring thing:
+We can fix this by making `{}` the default value for the whole destructuring thing:

 ```js run